Chart Color Schemes

 Residential development activity is slightly higher than average within Bundaberg North - Gooburrum when compared nationally

 Bundaberg North - Gooburrum has seen approximately 22 dwellings granted development approval annually.
-From FY-21 to FY-25113 homes were approved, with one more in FY-26 so far.
-On average, 5 new residents arrived per dwelling constructed over these years.
+Over the past five financial years, from FY-21 to FY-25113 homes were approved, with an additional 2 approved so far in FY-26.
+Each year, around 5 new residents have arrived per dwelling constructed during these five years.

+Nationally, this area's activity also falls below average, suggesting its established nature and potential planning limitations.
+Current building activity consists solely of detached houses, preserving the area's traditional low-density character favoured by families seeking space.
 Notably, developers are constructing more detached housing than the existing pattern implies (77.0% at Census), reflecting persistent strong demand for family homes despite densification trends.
 The estimated population per dwelling approval is 492 people, indicating a quiet, low-activity development environment.
-Population forecasts project Bundaberg North - Gooburrum to gain 567 residents by 2041.
-With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+According to AreaSearch's latest quarterly estimate, Bundaberg North - Gooburrum is projected to gain 567 residents by 2041.
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development